kapa11/Persona-Chatbot_CIFAR10-ImageClassifier/Persona-ChatBot/README.md

 ---

 ## TLDR
 This program implements an interactive persona-based chatbot system using HuggingFace's Inference API and Streamlit.
 It features 5 unique AI personalities (RoastBot, ShakespeareBot, EmojiBot, PhilosopherBot, and PirateBot) that maintain individual conversation histories while sharing context through a unified memory system.
 Each persona has specialized prompts and response styles, resulting in engaging, character-driven interactions.
-The application includes conversation management, message styling, user feedback collection, and a professional web interface for a seamless user experience.
+The application features conversation management, message styling, user feedback collection, and a professional web interface, providing a seamless user experience.

 ---